AromaKitsune/Windows-XAML-Styles/README.md

 ### List of UI tweaks:
 * Acrylic background
-* Semi-bold text font for page title - The same way it is in Windows 11's System Settings
+* Semi-bold page title font - The same way it is in Windows 11's System Settings

 ## How to apply Custom XAML Styles